-Another intriguing issue is that our computation correctly reproduces the moduli-dependent error functions appearing in the instanton generating potential (which plays the role of the Witten index for the 4D effective supergravity on $\IR^3$), but not the moduli-independent error functions appearing in the modular completion, which in general differ by a rescaling of their arguments (for example in the two-body case, a rescaling by $\sqrt{ \frac{(p^3) (p_1 p_2 p)}{(p_1 p^2) (p_2 p^2)}}$).
+Another noteworthy issue is that our computation correctly reproduces the moduli-dependent error functions appearing in the instanton generating potential (which plays the role of the Witten index for the 4D effective supergravity on $\IR^3$), but not the moduli-independent error functions appearing in the modular completion, which in general differ by a rescaling of their arguments (for example in the two-body case, a rescaling by $\sqrt{ \frac{(p^3) (p_1 p_2 p)}{(p_1 p^2) (p_2 p^2)}}$).
 Fortunately, these rescalings disappear when the D4-brane charge vectors are aligned, which is automatic in local CY geometries of the form $X=K_S$ where $S$ is a complex surface, or in compact CY geometries with $b_2(X)=1$.
-It would certainly be useful to have a better understanding of this apparent discrepancy.
+It would certainly be desirable to have a better understanding of this apparent discrepancy.

 Finally, we have not attempted to match the `exceptional' contributions to the modular completion which originate when the arguments of certain sign functions vanish.
-At this point, the attractor point lies on a potential wall of marginal stability, and the dynamics is complicated by the existence of marginal bound states.
+At such loci, the attractor point lies on a wall of marginal stability, and the dynamics is complicated by the existence of marginal bound states.
 It would be very interesting to have a physical derivation of these contributions, which are necessary to ensure a smooth unrefined limit.

-{\bf Acknowledgements}: We are grateful to Sergey Alexandrov for useful discussions, and for comments on an early version of this note.
+{\bf Acknowledgments}: We are grateful to Sergey Alexandrov for useful discussions, and for comments on an early version of this note.
 We also thank Sameer Murthy for comments on the draft.
 This research is supported by the Agence Nationale de la Recherche under contract number ANR-21-CE31-0021. {\it For the purpose of Open Access, a CC-BY public copyright licence has been applied by the authors to the present document and will be applied to all subsequent versions up to the Author Accepted Manuscript arising from this submission. }